eez-open/studio/help/en-US/components/widgets/Colorwheel.md

 The color mode can be fixed (so as to not change with long press) using this item.

+## Knob recolor

+Choose the color of Knob background.

 # INPUTS [EMPTY]

 # OUTPUTS [EMPTY]